Skip to main content

 Fotoware Image

-Lord Howe Island expeditions
+Lord Howe Island expedition

 Explore an island that has been frozen in time through the Lord Howe Island expeditions.
 Find out more about the research Australian Museum scientists are conducting on this mysterious island.